-The rhythm is beautiful but it sure does make me wonder where they all hide during the day.
+The rhythm is beautiful, but I wonder where they all hide during the day.
 In other words, the chorus sounds like one of the thousands.

 - There are over 4,700 species of frogs in the world.
 However, Europe has only 45 species.

-- Frogs absorb water through their skin, which means they don’t need to drink!
+- Frogs absorb water through their skin, so they don’t need to drink!

 - Frogs can lay as many as 4,000 eggs in frogspawn.

-- The eyes and nose of a frog are on top of its head so it can breathe and see when most of its body is under the water.
+- The eyes and nose of a frog are on top of its head so it can breathe and see when most of its body is underwater.

 - Frogs have long back legs and webbed feet for jumping and swimming.

-- Some frogs can jump up to 20 times their own body length in a single leap.
+- Some frogs can jump up to 20 times their body length in a single leap.

 - Frogs usually eat meat (bugs and worms) and swallow their food whole.